KarolinHem/TESTING/ejbca-ce-docker-hub.md

 Community Support
 =================

-The Community software is open source and community-supported, there is no support SLA, but a helpful best-effort Community.
+The Community software is open source and community-supported; there is no support SLA, but a helpful best-effort Community.
 Need guidance or want to report an issue?
 Head over to [GitHub Discussions](https://github.com/Keyfactor/ejbca-ce/discussions) or [Issues](https://github.com/Keyfactor/ejbca-ce/issues).

-For information more about how to engage in the community see: [Engage in the EJBCA Community](https://www.ejbca.org/engage/)
+For more information about how to engage in the community, see: [Engage in the EJBCA Community](https://www.ejbca.org/engage/)

 Enterprise Support
 ==================

-The Enterprise edition is a licensed software backed by professional support services.
+The Enterprise Edition is a licensed software backed by professional support services.
 Get in contact to learn more: [Contact us](https://www.keyfactor.com/contact-us/).

-License
+Open-Source License
 =======

-EJBCA Community is licensed under the **[LGPL license](https://opensource.org/licenses/lgpl-license.html)**.
+EJBCA Community Edition is licensed under the **[LGPL license](https://opensource.org/licenses/lgpl-license.html)**.

 Tutorials
 =======